Islamic Family Law

 - The court might add exceptions to an Order of Protection to allow visitation with a child.

-- The court might change a “refrain from” Order of Protection to a “stay away” Order of Protection if the situation worsened.
+- Furthermore, the court might change a “refrain from” Order of Protection to a “stay away” Order of Protection if the situation worsened.

 - The court might change a “stay away” Order of Protection to a “refrain from” Order of Protection if the situation improves and the two people need or want to have contact.